Router not assigning IP addresses

 Quick Answer

-The router fails to assign IP addresses due to DHCP service issues or misconfigurations, leading to network connectivity problems.
+The router fails to assign IP addresses due to DHCP service issues, pool exhaustion, or local IP conflicts, leading to self-assigned APIPA addresses (169.254.x.x) and no internet access.

 Diagnostic Signals